 - Stir your starter thoroughly until there are no clumps or dry bits of flour present

 Above all, take a few seconds each time you refresh your starter to sit back and assess how things look, smell, and even taste (I don't typically taste my starter, but many bakers do).
 Through constant observation and attention to small details, we can maximize fermentation in our sourdough starter maintenance routine.

 Sourdough Starter Maintenance Tools

-Remember the methods we have to affect fermentation rate: temperature of water, inoculation percentage (amount of mature starter not discarded), flour selection (whole grain flours increase fermentation) and ambient temperature.
-If your starter is sluggish increase any of these to speed things up, or decrease them to slow things down.
-After a few days of trial and error you'll discover the right mix of each for your own unique starter.
+Remember the methods we have to impact the fermentation rate: temperature of the water, inoculation percentage (amount of ripe starter left in the jar), flour selection (whole grain flours increase fermentation), and ambient temperature.
+If your starter is sluggish, increase these to speed things up or decrease them to slow things down.
+After a few days of experimentation, you'll discover the right mix of each for your unique starter.